Privacy Policy

 When we handle information on behalf of Clients related to their own actual or prospective customers (such as to provide analysis of this information to customers), we act only as a service provider and do not combine their information with the information we collect and maintain for the purposes described below.
 We address these practices separately in Section 7 of this Privacy Policy.

-1. Information That We Collect and From What Sources
+1. Information That We Collect

 In order to provide our Services, we obtain information about you through a variety of means and sources.
 Much of the information we collect is publicly available, which means it is not “personal information” under state consumer privacy laws.
-However, we may combine any of the information that we collect in order to perform our Services.
-We describe below the categories of information that we collect in terms required under the California Consumer Privacy Act, in order to avoid potentially confusing duplication of terms.
+We also obtain information from third party sources, including data aggregators (which may include data “brokers.”).
+We likewise may combine any of the information that we collect or receive in order to perform our Services.
+The categories of our sources include data compilers and resellers, publicly sourced as well as publicly available information (such as the US Census Bureau and US Postal Service), website and mobile application operators.

 b.
 Characteristics of protected classifications under California or federal law.
 E.g., sex/gender, race, ethnicity, age or religion (which may be inferred).
 This is “sensitive personal information” under state consumer privacy laws.